bskari/pi-rc/README.md

 it into an autonomous vehicle.
 I've tried to make it easy to send commands to the controller program.

-The `pi_pcm` program listens for JSON-formatted commands over UDP port 12345 by default.
-I chose UDP because I figured most commands would be sent locally from the Raspberry Pi anyway, and you can just repeatedly send commands to it, say 10 times a second; the car will continue to respond to the last message received.
+The `pi_pcm` program listens for JSON-formatted commands over TCP port 12345 by default.
+You can also have it listen over UDP by using the `-u` option.

 Messages are formatted as an array of objects with the following fields defined: